JAL Jet Crash Victims Remembered on 38th Anniversary

 - Русский

 Ueno, Gunma Pref., Aug.
-12 (Jiji Press)--Victims of the 1985 crash of a Japan Airlines jumbo jet were remembered at the mountainous crash site in the eastern Japan prefecture of Gunma on Saturday, which marked the 38th anniversary of the tragedy.
+12 (Jiji Press)--Victims of the 1985 crash of a Japan Airlines jumbo jet were remembered at the accident site in a mountain in the eastern Japan prefecture of Gunma on Saturday, which marked the 38th anniversary of the tragedy.

 Bereaved relatives and others climbed the Osutaka Ridge in the village of Ueno to offer prayers at grave markers with the names of the victims that were erected at places where their remains were found.